Superconducting aluminum heat switch with 3 n$\Omega$ equivalent resistance: Conclusion

 \section{Conclusion}

 The heat switch described here fulfills the requirements for use in a CNDR.
 In particular, its normal state thermal conductance is more than sufficient.
-Furthermore, its superconducting state thermal conductance is sufficiently small so that the parasitic heat loads of a few nW typically observed in cryogen-free demagnetization refrigerators will dominate leakage through the heat switch from the mixing chamber at $\approx$10 mK to the nuclear stage at $\approx$1 mK.
+While the contact resistance between the heat switch and the mixing chamber plate was much greater than that of the Al/Au/Cu joint in our test setup, copper to copper joints with contact resistances of less than 10 nOhms can be readily achieved: The important factors are the compression force\cite{Blondelle14} and the use of a gold or indium interfacial layer.\cite{Okamoto90} Furthermore, the superconducting state thermal conductance of the heat switch is sufficiently small so that the parasitic heat loads of a few nW typically observed in cryogen-free demagnetization refrigerators will dominate leakage through the heat switch from the mixing chamber at $\approx$10 mK to the nuclear stage at $\approx$1 mK.
 If necessary, further reduction of the superconducting state thermal conductance could be achieved by adjusting the aspect ratio of the Al constriction.
 Furthermore, the geometry of the heat switch is such that eddy current heating is sufficiently small.
 The high normal state conductance of our heat switch will facilitate the construction of a powerful CNDR compatible with a cryogen-free dilution refrigerator, thereby extending the benefits of dry fridges to the microkelvin temperature range.